harlantwood/Heart_of_the_Sun/index.md

 > And only the spiritually committed choose to die.

 I’d like to tell you about your grandmother.
-Miriam was a high priestess of our people, she lead us from a time when we had nothing, to the glory of our home around the sun.
+Miriam was a high priestess of our people, she led us from a time when we had nothing, to the glory of our home around the sun.

 She would fly sometimes, a dark bird, and all would alter their patterns to avoid her trajectory.
 Miriam had special access, the rules did not apply to her.